josh-jacobson/lambda-lecture-notes/3-1-advanced-react/1-class-components.md

 In other languages, a class constructor creates an instance of the class, but a constructor in JavaScript is simply a function that returns an object.
 You've seen constructors like `String`, `Array` and `Object` that are built into JavaScript and we've also defined our own.
 The differences between true class-based OOP and what we do in JavaScript won't make much difference for our puroses in React, but just know that Babel compiles down to a function prototype definition when you define an ES6 `class`.

-In react, when we define a class component that `extends React.Component` we're basically just cloning that base component class and extending it with our own custom behavior.
+In React, when we define a class component that `extends React.Component` we're basically just cloning that base component class and extending it with our own custom behavior.

 ## Class Components